apexskier/camlittle.com/content/pages/about.md

 * March 2020--

-  [Hugo](https://gohugo.io) static site with a custom theme written from scratch.
+  [Hugo](https://gohugo.io) static site with a custom theme.
 I chose Hugo since it's the top starred static site generator on [StaticGen](https://www.staticgen.com) that doesn't rely on client-side rendering.
   It has a good mix of power and simplicity and ships as a standalone binary (no ruby installation to deal with).
 I still use Digital Ocean and